freddypage/SyntronicChallenge/README.md

 ## Fonts and Other Assets
-Open Sans pulled from https://fonts.google.com/specimen/Open+Sans (loaded in app) Images are retrieved from API (as a 'poster'
+Open Sans pulled from https://fonts.google.com/specimen/Open+Sans (loaded in app) Images are retrieved from API (as a 'poster')

+## Questions?
+Contact me at fredlepage782@gmail.com